-ISAM 3331: Introduction to Business Databases
+ISAM 3331: Introduction to Business Database Application Development

-Prerequisite/co-requisite: ISAM 3033 or equivalent.
-Brief overview of database concepts (hierarchical, network, relational, normalization, etc.) used in the design of business databases; use, control, management and manipulation of simple business databases (such as sales, inventory, customer, employee, general ledger, etc.) with a database management system.
-Includes numerous hands-on class projects.
+Overview of database concepts and techniques (database models, modeling techniques, normalization, etc.) used in the design of business databases.
+The course covers development, manipulation and maintenance of a business database (such as sales, inventory, customer, employee, etc.) with a relational database management system.
+Includes numerous hands-on class assignments.